OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 7. What are the mechanisms underlying excessive reflux following bariatric surgery? – Minoa K. Jung (Switzerland)

-8. How should reflux following bariatric surgery be managed? – Ralph Peterli (Switzerland)
+8. How should reflux following bariatric surgery be managed? – Silvana Perretta (France)

 9. What is the approach to a hiatal hernia following bariatric surgery? – Salvatore Tolone (Italy)